Air-Condition Trading License in Dubai

 Dubai's geographic position amplifies the commercial opportunity further.
 Sitting at the crossroads of Asia, Africa, and Europe, the emirate functions as a global re-export hub.
 Traders based in Dubai can source equipment from manufacturers in China, South Korea, Japan, and Europe, then redistribute it efficiently to markets across East Africa, South Asia, and the wider Middle East.
 With no seasonal slowdown in cooling demand, the trading cycle runs twelve months of the year, making air-conditioning one of the most resilient product categories available to UAE-based traders.

-What an Air-Condition Trading Licence Covers
+What an Air-Condition Trading License Covers

 Activity Code 4759.89 sits within the trading category and permits the wholesale and retail trade of air-conditioning units and related components.
-Under this licence, a business is authorised to import, export, re-export, and distribute a broad range of cooling products.
+Under this license, a business is authorised to import, export, re-export, and distribute a broad range of cooling products.
 These include split-unit systems, central air-conditioning systems, ducted units, portable coolers, evaporative coolers, and associated spare parts such as compressors, filters, condensers, and control units.

-Who This Licence Is Suited For
+Who This License Is Suited For

-This licence is well suited to a wide range of business profiles.
+This license is well suited to a wide range of business profiles.
 HVAC equipment importers and distributors targeting GCC markets will find the free zone structure particularly advantageous due to its duty-free import environment and proximity to major logistics corridors.
 International manufacturers looking to establish a UAE distribution base can use a Dubai South entity to manage regional stock and fulfil orders across multiple markets from a single point.

 Entrepreneurs focused on re-exporting branded or generic AC units to Africa and South Asia will benefit from the port and airport access that Dubai South provides.
-Existing mainland UAE businesses may also consider establishing a free zone trading arm under this licence to optimise their tax position and ring-fence their import-export operations from their local service activities.
+Existing mainland UAE businesses may also consider establishing a free zone trading arm under this license to optimise their tax position and ring-fence their import-export operations from their local service activities.

 Setup Costs and Steps at Dubai South Business Hub Free Zone